Advanced Certified Scrum Developer Training

 Schedule:

-Our next two day Advanced Certified Scrum Developer workshop with Paul Moore will be scheduled soon.
+Our next Advanced Certified Scrum Developer workshop with Paul Moore will be March 24-27, 2025.
+Four half days.
+Enroll before March 18 for the special early rate.
 While we are located in Farmington Hills the our Advanced Scrum Developer workshop will be virtual.

 Private classes for groups or companies are available upon request.
 In fact, most CSD classes are private, corporate classes.
 As the workshop is instructor-led, live and online, we can offer the workshop globally.
 Call 248-489-0408 for details.